COMMITTEES, PROGRAMS and PROJECTS

 Chair: Helen Wojcinski, DVM, DVSc, DACVP

-This Committee maintains a directory of museums and veterinary historical exhibits in the United States and Canada.
+This Committee maintains a directory of museums and veterinary historical exhibits of antique instruments, artifacts, and memorabilia in the United States and Canada.
+There is also interest in historical markers and grave sites of prominent veterinarians to compile inventory collections.
 Members also provide advice concerning the identification and preservation of veterinary-related memorabilia and artifacts.

 The Nominating Committee is appointed annually to identify a slate of officers for the following fiscal year and elected at the annual meeting.